PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/react/2020-05-01-react-components.md

 </figure>

 <p>
-<b>JSX</b> allows us to use HTML syntax, instead of complicated JS, to render elements from JavaScript files.
+<b>JSX</b> allows us to use HTML-like syntax, instead of complicated JS, to render elements from JavaScript.
 All the code, in app.js, between lines 6-23 is also JSX!
-While we are looking at app.js, change the text on line 19 to something else (I change it to Hello!).
+While we are looking at app.js, change the text on line 19 to something else (I change it to 'Hello!').
 If your server is still running, you should see the text change automatically when you visit <a alt="localhost 3000" target="_blank" href="http://localhost:3000">localhost:3000</a>.
 </p>

 <br>